 Assurance of legitimacy of diamond businesses

 The physical address of the online diamond retailer should be prominently displayed somewhere within the website.
 It should give the full street address and postcode.
-A PO Box isn't acceptable.
-Conduct a search on the full address using Google and make sure that other results are returned that include the name of the business along with that address to check that the physical address isn't a bogus one.
+A PO Box is not acceptable.
+Conduct a search on the full address using Google and make sure that other results are returned that include the name of the business along with that address to check that the physical address is not a bogus one.

 A contact landline phone number should be prominently displayed.
 Ring the landline number given and make sure that either a salesperson or the proprietor of the business answers and is helpful and knowledgeable with questions about the company and diamonds.